Skip to main content

 3. Click on View integration

-Streaming dataClick on Setup your own API keySet up APILog in to OpenAI’s API platform and copy your secret key:OpenAINavigate back to Orq.ai dashboard and paste your API keys inside the pop-up window that appears after you click the Setup your own API key buttonOpenAI setupBy default, when you make a POST request, the connection remains open until the entire response is ready, and then it closes.However, when you use streaming, the API switches to a Server-Sent Events (SSE) connection.
+Streaming dataClick on Setup your own API keySet up APILog in to OpenAI’s API platform and copy your secret key:OpenAINavigate back to the Orq.ai dashboard and paste the API keys inside the pop-up window that appears after clicking the Setup your own API key buttonOpenAI setupBy default, when you make a POST request, the connection remains open until the entire response is ready, and then it closes.However, when you use streaming, the API switches to a Server-Sent Events (SSE) connection.
 This keeps the HTTP connection open and sends the response in small, real-time chunks as the data becomes available and is essential for real-time customer chat interactions.

 customer-support.ts